archegos-labs/platform/README.md

 That's it!
 You've run your first distributed training job using the Kubeflow Training Operator.

-#### References

-* [Kubeflow Training Operator](https://www.kubeflow.org/docs/components/training/overview/)
+#### Example 2: Fine-Tune an LLM

 ### FSx for Lustre (Coming Soon)

 We make use of FSx for Lustre to provide a high-performance file system for Kubeflow.
 This supports the performance of loading large datasets for model training.

 TODO: How does this get leveraged in jobs?

+#### References

+* [Kubeflow Training Operator](https://www.kubeflow.org/docs/components/training/overview/)